System functions v5.6

 • xid The transaction id on the origin node, usually retrieved by the client before COMMIT from the PQ parameter transaction_id.

 • require_camo_partner Defaults to true and enables configuration checks.
-Set to false to disable these checks and query the status of a transaction that was not a CAMO transaction.
+Set to false to disable these checks and query the status of a transaction that wasn't a CAMO transaction.

 Return value